 Unlike the Beagle, the Basset Hound is a bit of a slobberer, so be prepared for a bit of drool around the house.
 He is also known for his flatulence, more so than the average pup.
 You should be tolerant of both of these extra gifts if you are considering welcoming a Basset into your home.

-So, hopefully you have all the information that you need to decide whether it’s Snoopy or droopy that you prefer!
+So, you hopefully have all the information you need to decide whether it’s Snoopy or droopy that you prefer!